gargpriyank/IBM-Edge-Workshop/README.md

 ## Goals:

-- Get developers and administrators excited about Edge Computing.
+- Get developers and administrators understand the fundamentals of Edge Computing.
 - Capture the imagination of developers and administrators and show them how to do what they could not do before.

 ## Audiences